valent1618/nextjs-test/README.md

 ## Description

-Test of NextJs with blog and a counter with redux.
+Test of NextJs with blog and a redux counter.

 ### Demo